-2.2.1.3 Development of the Scour Hole
+2.2.2.3 Development of the Scour Hole

-Upstream of the control structure: Since there has been little change in the sections for several years, surveys were not carried out in 2019.
+Upstream of the control structure: Since there has been little change in the sections for several years, surveys were discontinued in 2019.

-Downstream of the control structure: Data from the surveys indicate that this scour hole is becoming stabilized.
+Downstream of the control structure: Data from the surveys indicate that this scour hole is stabilizing.
 The daily peak outflow at the site is related to the tidal volume upstream of the control structure.
-The repeated hydrographic surveys upstream of the control structure show that the tidal volume is decreasing over time because of the sediment deposition in the developing tidal flats upstream.
+The repeated hydrographic surveys upstream of the control structure show that the tidal volume is decreasing over time due to sediment deposition in the developing tidal flats upstream.
 Based on these observations, it is expected that the peak tidal outflows will decrease over time, and thus the depth of the scour hole downstream of the control structure should not increase to any significant degree over time.

-2.2.1.4 Tidal Flats Upstream of the Causeway
+2.2.2.4 Tidal Flats Upstream of the Causeway

 The data indicate that the rate of increase in the surface elevation of the developing tidal flats is decreasing with time.
-The upstream tidal flats are still rising at a rate of approximately 100 mm/yr but the downstream rate of rise has slowed.
+The upstream tidal flats are still rising at a rate of approximately 100 mm/year but the downstream rate of rise has slowed.

-2.2.1.5 Channel Width Relationships
+2.2.2.5 Channel Width Relationships